jonathansharman/najan/src/case.md

 # Case

-Each Najan case is marked using a preposition and corresponds to a particular semantic role within the complement of the preposition (a verb phrase or clause).
+Prepositions are also used to mark case, with the complement of the preposition serving a particular semantic role within the expression.
 These case prepositions are clipped from corresponding stative verbs.
-For example, since {cim} means *agent*, the corresponding case preposition {ci}
-marks the agentive case.
+For example, since {cim} means *agent*, the corresponding case preposition {ci} marks the agentive case.

 | Case         | Gloss | Preposition | Stative Verb |
 | :----------- | :---- | :---------- | :----------- |